David Dragoo: Early life and education

 David Cuyler Dragoo was born on October 9, 1985, in Colorado Springs, Colorado to Elizabeth and Doug Dragoo.
 In 2005, Dragoo graduated from Brophy College Preparatory in Phoenix, Arizona.
 He enrolled at Georgia Tech on a golf scholarship, graduating in 2009.
 He played for Hall of Fame Coach Bruce Heppler, including with teammates and fellow PGA Tour players Cameron Tringale, Roberto Castro, Nicholas Thompson, Paul Haley and Chesson Hadley.

 Career

 Dragoo is the founder of Mayfly, a Colorado-based company and Certified B® Corporation.
 Mayfly specializes in manufacturing premium fly fishing equipment, including brands Abel®, Ross Reels®, Airflo®, Renzetti®, and Dyna-King®.
 The company is financial contributor to conservation, focused mainly on fishing habitat improvements and stream restoration, working closely with the Colorado chapter of Trout Unlimited.
 In 2015, Mayfly relocated to Montrose, Colorado where it exists today.

 In 2017, Dragoo, along with the City of Montrose, initiated the Colorado Outdoors project, a 164 acre mixed-use development in Montrose designed to attract businesses, many focused on outdoor recreation.
 The project integrates residential, commercial, and industrial spaces, with an emphasis on river conservation, sustainability and community development.
 The project is also part of the Montrose Urban Renewal Authority (MURA).
-Businesses in the project include manufacturers Shelter Distilling and Secret Creek, as well as a Fairfield by Marriott hotel.
+Organizations in the project include manufacturers Shelter Distilling, and the Montrose Recreation District, as well as a Fairfield by Marriott hotel.

+In 2026, Dragoo was appointed as a director of First Southwest Bank, a CDFI, headquartered in Durango, CO.